James-Homan/TE-Time-Keeping/README.md

 ```

 ### 2. Open

 Open the repository in VS Code (or your preferred environment).

 ## Usage

 ### 0. Python 3.12 Recommended

+During development, I found that python 3.12 is a good stable version to use.
+I recommend you build a venv to have a clean version of the libraries necessary to run this program.

 ### 1. Install dependencies